 Many businesses find it highly effective and beneficial to create their own payment acceptance application.
 The Stax API provides your developers with the tools and resources they need in order to create a payment flow that’s perfect for your unique business.

-Now more than ever, CNP transactions have become a very popular way for customers to make payments.
+Now more than ever, card-not-present CNP transactions have become a very popular way for customers to make payments.
 That is why it’s important for you to work with a payment processing company that offers secure and hassle-free ways to accept those card-not-present payments.

 Stax offers the greatest level of PCI security to guarantee that sensitive information is held to PCI compliance standards.